 - Pearl extracts (KEEP COOL Shine Sheet Mask)

-- Licorice root extract (ABIB Mild Acidic pH Sheet Mask Heartleaf fit)
+- Liquorice root extract (ABIB Mild Acidic pH Sheet Mask Heartleaf fit)

 - Vitamin C (HELLO SKIN Jumiso Brightening mask)